 But the rate of consumption of batteries, in my opinion, depends little on the ambient temperature.
-Both in frosty Chicago and sunny Florida, the camera was distinguished by approximately the same gluttony.
+Approximately the same gluttony distinguished both in frosty Chicago and sunny Florida, the camera.

 Fujifilm X Raw Studio

-At the very end of 2017, Fujifilm released an interesting software product – Fujifilm X Raw Studio.
-This is the simplest RAW converter that allows you to use all the in-camera conversion possibilities using… the camera itself.
+At the very end of 2017, Fujifilm released an interesting software product - Fujifilm X Raw Studio.
+This is the most straightforward RAW converter that allows you to use all the in-camera conversion possibilities using… the camera itself.

 We connect the camera via USB to the computer and launch the program.
 The developers promise that X Raw Studio is over twenty times faster than the SilkyPix-based converter.
-The fact is that the image processing falls entirely on the camera’s processor.
-However, with the same Adobe Lightroom, the difference is not so great, but only in the case of using a powerful computer.
+The fact is that the image processing falls entirely on the camera's processor.
+However, with the same Adobe Lightroom, the difference is not significant, but only in using a powerful computer.

-The application is really handy for quickly converting RAW with minimal correction (editing white balance, exposure, film simulation and other basic settings).
+The application is convenient for quickly converting RAW with minimal correction (editing white balance, exposure, film simulation, and other basic settings).
 No masks, gradients, or even non-linear adjustments.
-The most annoying thing is that the application does not allow you to delete unwanted pictures: this would greatly speed up the selection of material.
+The most annoying thing is that the application does not allow you to delete unwanted pictures: this would significantly speed up material selection.